ag-ayush/RideBoardAPI/README.md

 `ride_id` | _The car's unique id._
 `current_capacity` | _Number of people in the car currently_
 `max_capacity` | _Maximum number of seats available _
-`departure_time` | _Time when the person will leave in following python datetime format: '%a, %d %b %Y %H:%M:%S %Z'_ `return_time` | _Time when the person will return in following python datetime format: '%a, %d %b %Y %H:%M:%S %Z'_ `name` | _Name of the driver_
+`departure_time` | _Time when the person will leave in following python datetime format: '%a, %d %b %Y %H:%M:%S'_ `return_time` | _Time when the person will return in following python datetime format: '%a, %d %b %Y %H:%M:%S'_ `name` | _Name of the driver_
 `username` | _CSH username of the driver_
 `driver_comment` | _Comments provided by the driver_